Table of Contents

-We invite them into our homes, trust them with our routines, and even ask them for the weather or to dim the lights.
-And then they go around sharing our secrets with who-knows-who online.
+We invite them into our homes, trust them with our routines, and share our lives with them without a second thought.
+Then they go around sharing our secrets with who-knows-who online.
 No, not the in-laws.
 We are talking about your smart devices.

-These conveniences come with a trade-off that many people overlook: what are the smart home device privacy risks?
-From voice assistants to smart locks, many devices collect and share far more data than people realize.
+These conveniences come with a trade-off that many people overlook.
+From voice assistants to smart locks, many smart home devices collect and share far more data than people realize.
+Over time, all those small bits of information can build a surprisingly detailed picture of your daily life, and not all of it stays with the company that made your device.

 The Quiet Conversations Happening Behind the Scenes